PrashamJ94/Backend-SpringBoot-Application/README.md

 The endpoints were created to implemented three main functionalities: <br />
 1.Authorization <br />
-2.Trading features of the platform
+2.Trading features of the platform <br />
 3.Social features of the platform

 # Responsibilities